grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/expect/21 expect(value).md

 ---
 title: 'expect( value )'
 description: 'expect(value) sets the value to be used in comparison by the next function in the chain.'
+excerpt: 'expect(value) sets the value to be used in comparison by the next function in the chain.'
 ---

 `expect(value)` sets the value to be used in comparison by the next function in the chain.